Russian investor buys Birmingham student block

 The apartments are housed in a former office block designed by renowned Birmingham architect John Madin which underwent a conversion in 2016 and includes a ground-floor retail unit occupied by music shop Guitar Guitar.

-City Edge has been purchased with a lease of 111 years and is currently managed by Homes for Students.
+City Edge has been purchased from Shaylor Holdings with a lease of 111 years and is currently managed by Homes for Students.

 Alisa Zotimova, founder and chief executive of AZ Real Estate, said: "This represents a significant acquisition with a strong long-term yield thanks to a highly buoyant student market, with limited supply of purpose built accommodation.